iex-xyz/dispatch-ios-sdk/README.md

 DispatchConfig is the configuration object used to set up the SDK.
 It has the following properties:

 - applicationId: String - Your application ID
-- environment: AppEnvironment - The environment to use (.staging or .production)
+- environment: AppEnvironment - The environment to use (.demo or .production)
 - merchantId: String - Your merchant ID
 - orderCompletionCTA: String - The call to action text for the order completion screen (default is "Keep Shopping")
 - hideOrderCompletionCTA: Bool - Whether to hide the order completion call to action (default is false)